OpenSwitchNOS/openswitch-ops/docs/lldp_user_guide.md

 ### Troubleshooting the configuration

 #### Condition
-- LLDP Neighbor information is not displayed even if neighbor is present.
+- LLDP Neighbor information is not displayed even if the neighbor is present.
-- System description is not displayed in neighbor info.
+- System description is not displayed in neighbor information.

 #### Cause
 - Interface may be down.
-- Neighbor may not support LLDP or feature is not enabled.
+- Neighbor may not support LLDP or the feature is not enabled.
-- system description TLV may not be selected.
+- System description TLV may not be selected.

 #### Remedy
-- Make interface administratively up by using 'no shutdown' command.
-Refer physical interface command reference.
-Neighbor should support LLDP feature and enabled.
+- Make the interface administratively up by using 'no shutdown' command.
+Refer to the physical interface command reference.
+The neighbor supports the LLDP feature and the enablement.
 - Select system description TLV using 'lldp select-tlv' command.

 ## CLI